feathersjs/docs/getting-started/user-management.md

 # User Management

 In [the previous section](scaffolding.md) we set up a Message service with a `/messages` endpoint.
 The app we generated also comes with a `/users` endpoint and local authentication.
-In this chapter we will add a `/signup` endpoint that uses our User service and user specific restrictions for posting and editing messages.
+In this chapter we will create a `/signup` endpoint that uses our User service and add user specific restrictions for posting and editing messages.

 ## Creating and authenticating users